Phoenix009/Notes/WiSe'23/Security/Web Security.md

 ### Preventing Server Side XSS Vulnerabilities:
 There are typically two ways in which XSS can be prevented:
 #### Input Sanitisation:
-- We refer to input sanitisation as measure that try to remove any potentially harmful strings when data is being set to the server.
+- We refer to input sanitisation as measure that try to remove any potentially harmful strings when data is being sent to the server.
 - Usually input sanitising can be applied in two ways:
 	- Allow listing: good for security
 	- block listing: Meh!